digital-clinical-safety-alliance/dcb0129-mkdocs-template/clinical-safety-management-file/clinical-safety-management-plan.md

 ## Audience

-This document is for the {{ cookiecutter.clinical_safety_team_name }} staff that are involved in ensuring the safety of the {{ cookiecutter.organisation_name }}'s Healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.
+This document is for the {{ clinical_safety_team_name }} staff that are involved in ensuring the safety of the {{ organisation_name }}'s Healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.

 ## Scope

-This policy applies to the the {{ cookiecutter.clinical_safety_team_name }}'s organisation and to all of the {{ cookiecutter.clinical_safety_team_name }}'s IT systems.
-The policy also applies to any local customisations, upgrades or specific configurations made to a Healthcare IT system by the {{ cookiecutter.clinical_safety_team_name }}.
+This policy applies to the the {{ clinical_safety_team_name }}'s organisation and to all of the {{ clinical_safety_team_name }}'s IT systems.
+The policy also applies to any local customisations, upgrades or specific configurations made to a Healthcare IT system by the {{ clinical_safety_team_name }}.

 If clarification is required of whether any system falls within scope of this CRMS this should be raised with the nominated Clinical Safety Officer (CSO) for clarification.
 This nominated person provides clinical and organisational leadership on Healthcare IT Patient Safety on behalf of the Organisation.

 ## Definitions

-Note - Also see the {{ cookiecutter.organisation_name }} Risk Management Strategy
+Note - Also see the {{ organisation_name }} Risk Management Strategy

 **CSO:** Clinical Safety Officer - the person responsible for ensuring that the Healthcare IT Clinical Risk Management System is applied to all clinical systems.
 The Clinical Safety Officer (CSO) for the Organisation is responsible for ensuring the safety of a Healthcare IT system through the application of clinical risk management.
 The Clinical Safety Officer must hold a current registration with an appropriate professional body relevant to their training and experience.
 They also need to be suitably trained and qualified in risk management or have an understanding in principles of risk and safety as applied to Healthcare IT systems.
 The Clinical Safety Officer ensures that the processes defined by the clinical risk management system are followed.